aleshaleksey/fansys23/skills.md

 - **Disimbue**: Disimbue an enchantment, dissipating the energy.
   - **Special**: If you succeed by 5 or less the energy is released in a catastrophic cascade dealing [threshold] x d6 "entropic"[Sup] damage to everything within [threshold] x 5ft of the source.
 - **Absorb**: Disimbue an enchantment and absorb the energy as MP dice.
-  - If the item is a single use item and the roll fails by 5 or more, the item is destroyed in the process.rb energy from it as MP.
+  - If the item is a single use item and the roll fails by 5 or more, the item is destroyed in the process.
 On success the enchantment is disimbued and you replenish a number of MP dice equal to the number used to create the effect.
 Excess dice are added as temporary dice.
 If the resulting total dice is more than 3/2 times your maximum, two things happen:
     1. All your [MP] and [SP] dice are expended, your [HP] drops to zero.
 You are considered dying.
     2. All OTHER entities suffer the consequence as from a "catastrophic cascade" (see "disimbue").
 - **Use magic device**: A character not proficient with a magical device can attempt to use it (this is a full round action unless it is normally longer).
 A roll is needed for each of:
   - Equip item.
   - Activate function or cast spell from item (-5 to threshold).
   - The threshold is the item's creation threshold.
-  - If the item is a single use item and the roll fails by 5 or more, the item is destroyed in the process.
+  - If the item is a single use item and the roll fails by 5 or more, the item is destroyed in the process (unless it is "durable" or "indestructible").
   - For each restriction on the item forbidding the character to use it, the threshold increases by +5.
 - **Special**: Failure by 5 or more leads to the entity using the skill to expend a number of MP dice equal to the difference between threshold and result.
 If this leads to the MP dice count reaching 0, the skill user must make a [CHA] save vs the threshold or fall "unconscious" until they receive "first aid" or the status is otherwise lifted by use of natural or supernatural ability.
 - **Take care**: Yes.